High-energy neutrinos from choked-jet supernovae: Searches and implications

 \section{Introduction}

 The discovery of high-energy (HE) astrophysical neutrinos by the IceCube Neutrino Observatory~\cite{IceCube:2013cdw,IceCube:2013low} has opened a new era of neutrino physics, astrophysics, and multimessenger astronomy.
-These neutrinos are nearly isotropic on the sky and have energies between 10~TeV to above PeV, suggesting their sources to be the extragalactic populations of extreme cosmic accelerators.
-Searching for HE neutrino sources is also crucial to identify sources of their parent HE cosmic rays and it offers unique opportunities to understand the acceleration mechanisms of the sources.
+These neutrinos are nearly isotropic on the sky and have energies from 10~TeV to above the PeV scale, suggesting their sources to be the extragalactic populations of extreme cosmic accelerators.
+Searching for HE neutrino sources is also crucial to identifying sources of their parent HE cosmic rays and it offers unique opportunities to understand the acceleration mechanisms of the sources.